4 min read

 While costs, in general, tend to climb, car insurance provides a distinctive opportunity in that premiums can potentially decrease year after year owing to the NCB.

 Smart policyholders are aware of this no-claims discount and understand its importance in netting savings in future years when they renew their car insurance policy.
-However, there are several features of NCB in car insurance that new policyholders may be unfamiliar with, one of which is the transfer of the No-Claim Bonus from one car to another.
+However, there are several features of NCB in car insurance that new policyholders may be unfamiliar with, one of which is the No Claim Bonus transfer from one car to another.
 This blog will be a guide on this process.

-According to the IRDA (Insurance Regulatory and Development Authority), the No-Claim Bonus belongs to the individual policyholder, not the car.
+According to the IRDA rules for NCB transfer, the No-Claim Bonus belongs to the individual policyholder, not the car.
 This implies that when a car is passed on to another individual, just the insurance coverage may be transferred.
-The No-Claim Bonus in the current policy stays with the original policyholder.
+The No Claim Bonus in the current policy stays with the original policyholder.

 Generally, you may transfer your existing NCB to another vehicle.
 However, if you change insurance provider before the end of the year, you will not be eligible for the No-Claim Bonus for that particular year.